Living costs for 2023-entry

-These estimated food costs would enable you to eat in your college for three meals each day and occasional dining out but food costs may be lower or higher, depending on your personal choice about where and what you eat.
+These estimated food costs would enable you to eat in your college for three meals each day and there is some provision for dining out but food costs may be lower or higher, depending on your personal choice about where and what you eat.
 Most students in college eat in the dining hall, although there are basic self-catering facilities available.

 These estimated accommodation costs include related bills (eg utilities such as electricity and heating) and are based on the latest available college accommodation costs with an inflationary increase applied.
+Please note that college accommodation costs take into account a range of factors, and the impact of inflation on these costs will therefore vary from year to year.
 All colleges provide rooms for their undergraduate students during term-time for the first year and for at least one other year of their course, and rent will vary depending on the college and room standard.
 Please visit the Colleges section of our website for more information on individual colleges.

 You can also choose to live in privately-rented accommodation, but should be aware you will usually have to pay rent for a whole calendar year, including any vacations.
 Private accommodation costs may vary to the figures shown, and depend on the number of people you share with and the quality and location of the accommodation.